apache/mesos/docs/docker-containerizer.md

 ## CommandInfo to run Docker images

-A docker image currently supports having a entrypoint and/or a default command.
+A docker image currently supports having an entrypoint and/or a default command.

 To run a docker image with the default command (ie: docker run image), the CommandInfo's value must not be set.
 If the value is set then it will override the default command.